cdrischler/compphysics-summer-tutorials/README.md

-# Computational Physics Summer Tutorials 2023
+# Computational Physics Summer Tutorials 2024

-To help students prepare for the fall semester course *Computer Simulation Methods in Physics* (PHYS 4071/5071) at Ohio University, we offer this year one-hour tutorials twice a week, consisting of lectures and hands-on learning activities, in the Computer Lab in Clippinger Lab.
-Everyone interested is welcome, too.
+To help students prepare for the fall semester course Computer Simulation Methods in Physics (PHYS 4071/5071) at Ohio University, we are offering this year one-hour tutorials twice a week in the Computer Lab in Clippinger Lab.
+These tutorials consist of lectures and hands-on learning activities.

 Attending these tutorials is _highly_ recommended (and in your interest) but not mandatory.
+However, you will need to register.
 Contact the instructors (see below) if you cannot participate in the tutorials.

 > **Warning**
 > We no longer require first-year graduate students to sign up for a C-course in the CS department or complete an intro to Python module in [Coursera](https://www.coursera.org/).